asabitov/aws-network-template/README.md

 # A typical AWS network infrastructure

-This CloudFormation template creates network infrastructure for a typical AWS project.
+This CloudFormation template easily creates network infrastructure for a typical AWS project.

 Just run:
 ```